darraghmoloney/java-public/README.md

 ## Hangman AI
 Using statistics to guess randomly chosen dictionary words.

+## Krusky
+Getting the Minimal-Spanning Tree of a group of Edges using Kruskal's Algorithm.

 ## Maze Solver
 Using a depth-first search to find a maze exit.